Cultivating Potential

 VERNON B. HARPER JR

-CSU BAKERSFIELD INTERIM PRESIDENT
+CSU BAKERSFIELD PRESIDENT

 Who or what inspired you to continue pursuing new and higher leadership roles, and how were you influenced by the presence or absence of people of color in these positions?